mjesteban/remote-exercise/README.md

 To ensure data integrity and enforce consistency, the following validation rules are applied to the fields:

-- **All fields are required**: Every field in the employee, currency, and country tables must have a value.
+- All fields are required

-- **Codes must be three alphabet characters in ALL caps**: The country and currency codes must consist of three uppercase alphabetical characters.
+- Codes must be three alphabet characters in ALL caps

-- **Country and currency names must be capitalized**: The names of countries and currencies should be capitalized.
+- Country and currency names must be capitalized

-- **Fields of type `:string` are maxed to 255 characters**: Fields defined as `:string` are limited to a maximum of 255 characters.
+- Fields of type `:string` are maxed to 255 characters

-- **Salary should be greater than zero**: The salary field must have a value greater than zero.
+- Salary should be greater than zero

 In case any of the validation rules are not met, an appropriate error message is displayed, and the response status code is set to `422 Unprocessable Entity`.